All the Classes

-All three of these are pretty much even when it comes to abilities, The Warlock has the least amount of spells to choose from and the Wizard has the most to choose from.
-The Warlock probably has the best change to stand against melee attacks, the Sorcerer is more versatile in the types of spells they can use then the other two but sometimes lack the power of the Warlock and certainly does not have the amount of spells to choose from like the Wizard.
+All three of these are pretty much even when it comes to abilities, The Warlock has the least number of spells to choose from and the Wizard has the most to choose from.
+The Warlock probably has the best change to stand against melee attacks, the Sorcerer is more versatile in the types of spells they can use then the other two but sometimes lack the power of the Warlock and certainly does not have the number of spells to choose from like the Wizard.

 Making a Party

 When you're deciding on the character that you are playing keep in mind the other characters that are going to be in the party (group).
 It is always best to have a variety of classes in your group.

 Check with your DM to see what other players are doing and what is needed for the Party.
 The DM will help you choose your character and what will fit well with the rest of the group.

 Have fun and enjoy the game.
 Don't be afraid to try something new and most DM's and experience players will be more than happy to help you learn.